IronCoreLabs/ironcorelabs.github.io/technology/index.md

 ### Encryption and Decryption

 Independent of adding and removing members from the group, encryption just needs to know the public key of the user(s) or group(s) to share with.
-With IronCore's SDK, this is hangled automatically for the developer.
+With IronCore's SDK, this is handled automatically for the developer.

 Decrypting has an extra step that's handled automatically: the document originally encrypted to some group must be transformed as if it were encrypted to a user.